79% marketing leads never convert to sales.

 Even though the alignment of the sales and marketing team is the hardest part of the process, it is a wise investment of time that will result in better-qualified leads, shorter sales cycles, and more sales quotas met.

 is also called a hot lead as the faster the sales team follows up with the lead, the higher is the closing rate.
 The salesperson has a conversation with the lead that helps them determine whether it is an actual opportunity, even if it is not an immediate one then at least a potential one.

 This gives the sales team more power as they are now aware of a real pain and an actual fit that they can address.
 This makes the lead sales qualified.
 Content needs to help your sales team close, drive home your organizational strengths and how they can best take advantage of those strengths to solve their problems.
 The content can include testimonials, product demos, free trials or coupons, case studies, and product or pricing sheets.

-In order to effectively manage all marketing qualified leads and Sales Qualified Leads, it is imperative that both the sales and marketing teams are well aligned.
-Both the teams need to be on the same page on their definition of a qualified lead and the path the visitor must take on your website in order to move from being an MQL and SQL to the final customer.
+In order to effectively manage all marketing-qualified leads and Sales Qualified Leads, it is imperative that both the sales and marketing teams are well aligned.
+Both teams need to be on the same page regarding their definition of a qualified lead and the path the visitor must take on your website in order to move from being an MQL vs SQL to the final customer.
 They must also agree on a proper content strategy plan that gives different types of content to customers based on the stage they are at in the buying journey.